abe-jr/BankManagement-CreditSuisse/README.md

 # Bank Management CreditSuisse

-Following are the features of this Bank management system:
+Following are the features o this Bank management system:

 1. New Account:
 2. Deposit Amount